rosbit/duktape-bridge/README.md

 Not all Go packages could become js module.
 There are some limitations:

- - function NewGoModule() must be in the module, and it returns a pointer to struct.
+ - function NewGoModule with prototype `func NewGoModule() interface{}` must be in the module, and it returns a pointer to struct.
  - Though as if function NewGoModule() will be called multi-times, in fact Duktape engine will cache the required module and it is called **only once** even if you `require` it multi-times.
    So don't declare module specific variables in struct.
 Only read only constants are acceptable.